-In May 2011, the FASB issued ASU No. 2011-04, Fair Value Measurement Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS ("ASU 2011-04").
+In May 2011, the FASB issued ASU No. 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS ("ASU 2011-04").
 ASU 2011-04 requires the disclosure of quantitative information about unobservable inputs used in the valuation processes, and a qualitative discussion around the sensitivity of the measurements.
 The guidance in ASU 2011-04 is to be applied prospectively.
 For public entities, the amendments are effective during interim and annual periods beginning after December 15, 2011.
 Early application by public entities is not permitted.
-The Company does not expect that the provisions of the new guidance will have a material effect on its consolidated financial statements.
+The provisions of the new guidance did not have a material effect on the Company's Consolidated Financial Statements.